paulwilcox/SampleDB/readMe.md

 Sample data in a database like structure.
 A core set of data is translated into node-consumable data, IndexedDB data, and MongoDB data.
 You can specify what this core set is.
 You can easily reset or repopulate the sample data in IndexedDB or MongoDB.

+### Getting Started

+This is realy a package to help with development and testing, so:

+`npm install sampledb --save-dev`

 ### Records

 A record is an object with properties.